Seth Moulton, Massachusetts rep and Iraq War vet, jumps into 2020 presidential race

 BUTTIGIEG DRAWS PARALLELS BETWEEN TRUMP AND BERNIE SUPPORTERS

 Moulton’s scheduled to visit all four early voting primary and caucus states this week.
 He heads to New Hampshire on Tuesday and Wednesday morning, when he’ll headline ‘Politics and Eggs,’ a must stop in the first-in-the-nation primary state for White House hopefuls.
 Later Wednesday, Moulton campaigns in South Carolina, which holds the first southern primary.
-That will be followed Thursday by stops in Iowa – which kicks off the caucus and primary calendar – as well as Nevada – which holds the first western contest.
+That will be followed Thursday by stops in Iowa – which kicks off the caucus and primary calendar – as well as Nevada, which holds the first western contest.

-In an interview Monday morning on ABC’s "Good Morning America," Moulton seemed to take a shot at one of the front runners in the Democratic race, Sen. Bernie Sanders of Vermont.
+In an interview Monday morning on ABC’s "Good Morning America," Moulton seemed to take a shot at one of the front-runners in the Democratic race, Sen. Bernie Sanders of Vermont.

 “I’m not a socialist, I’m a Democrat,” Moulton said in an interview.
 “That’s a differentiator for me in this race.”